 TIP Check this article to learn how to set up process trainees before you request an acknowledgment task.

 Be Task owner or Release manager to set up and check training acknowledgements

 Firstly, read this article on version management and releases in our software.
 Requesting release training tasks is highly integrated with publishing new process versions.

 First, you would need to make any diagrams “Ready to be published” (we strongly advise you to leave a comment on why the process is being published / what is different in the comment section because it will be displayed during training).

 Then go to the release application (by clicking on the release name in the release list or by clicking on the release name in the version tab in diagram editor) and you will see the list of diagrams in the ready to publish state.

-Diagrams that were already submitted to this release are selected in the 1st column and you can also decide whether you need an acknowledgment on any of them as well.
-You might do that simply because some of the diagrams published in that release have significant changes while others might just contain minor corrections that do not require such acknowledgment.
+Diagrams that were already submitted to this release are selected in the first column, and you can also decide whether you need an acknowledgment on any of them as well.
+You might do that simply because some diagrams published in that release have significant changes, while others might just contain minor corrections that do not require such acknowledgment.

-In the right sidebar for the selected release or training task you will see 2 statistics: "number of seen diagrams" and "number of completed training tasks".
+In the right sidebar for the selected release or training task, you will see 2 statistics: "Number of seen diagrams" and "Number of completed training tasks".
 The former tells you how many diagrams (counted as total for all users) have been seen and marked as understood by users; the latter tells you how many users have completed their whole training tasks.
-You can click on the user details text button to get specific list of users with their progress status:
+You can click on the user details text button to get a specific list of users with their progress status: